1S-DAug: One-Shot Data Augmentation for Robust Few-Shot Generalization: Abstract

 \section{Abstract}

 Few-shot learning (FSL) challenges model generalization to novel classes based on just a few shots of labeled examples, a testbed where traditional test-time augmentations fail to be effective.
 We introduce 1S-DAug, a one-shot generative augmentation operator that synthesizes diverse yet faithful variants from just one example image at test time.
 1S-DAug couples traditional geometric perturbations with controlled noise injection and a denoising diffusion process conditioned on the original image.
-The generated images are then encoded and aggregated, alongside the original image, into a combined representation for more robust FSL predictions.
-Integrated as a training-free model-agnostic plugin, 1S-DAug consistently improves FSL across standard benchmarks of 4 different datasets without any model parameter update, including achieving up to 20\% relative accuracy improvement on the miniImagenet 5-way-1-shot benchmark.
-Code will be released.
+The generated images are then encoded and aggregated, alongside the original image, into a combined representation for more robust few-shot predictions.
+Integrated as a training-free model-agnostic plugin, 1S-DAug consistently improves few-shot classification across standard benchmarks of 4 different datasets without any model parameter update, including achieving up to 20\% relative accuracy improvement on the miniImagenet 5-way-1-shot benchmark.
+Additionally, we provide extension experiments on the larger vision language models as well as theoretical analyses.